nilshartmann/spring-petclinic-graphql-heise/readme.md

 ## Running locally

-The server is implemented in the `backend` folder and can be started either from your IDE (`org.springframework.samples.petclinic.PetClinicApplication`) or using maven from the root folder of the repository:
+The server is implemented in the `backend` folder and can be started either from your IDE (`org.springframework.samples.petclinic.VetServiceApplication`) or using maven from the root folder of the repository:

 ```